Skip to main content

 }

-Notice that the "constraint" parameter contains an annotation (it is an annotation wrapped in an annotation).
+Notice that the "constraint" parameter contains an attribute (it is an attribute wrapped in an attribute).

 You can also pass an array to the constraint parameter: